TalishGargg/quest/README.md

     - Users access the Quest application via a DNS name associated with the ALB.
     - The ALB routes the requests to the appropriate ECS tasks running in different availability zones.

-## Enterprise Network Improvements
+# Improvements to the Current Architecture/Solution

-To enhance the solution for an enterprise network, consider the following improvements tailored to your specific architecture:
+To enhance the solution for an enterprise network, I would consider the following improvements given I had more time:

-### Storage
+## Storage

-- **S3 (Simple Storage Service)**:
+### S3 (Simple Storage Service)
-  - Use S3 to store static assets such as images, videos, and backups.
-S3 offers high durability, availability, and scalability.
+Every app needs a reliable storage solution for files, data, and other assets.
+I would leverage S3 to store static assets such as images, videos, and backups.
+S3 offers high durability, availability, and scalability, making it an ideal choice.

-  - Implement S3 Lifecycle policies to manage data lifecycle and optimize storage costs by transitioning older data to less expensive storage classes like S3 Glacier.
+- **S3 Lifecycle Policies**: To optimize storage costs and manage data lifecycle, I would implement S3 Lifecycle policies.
+These policies would help transition older data to less expensive storage classes like S3 Glacier.

-- **RDS (Relational Database Service)**:
-  - Utilize RDS for managed relational databases that the application can use to store structured data.
-RDS supports multiple database engines like MySQL, PostgreSQL, and SQL Server.
-  - Enable Multi-AZ deployments for high availability and automated backups for data durability.
-Place RDS instances in private subnets to enhance security.

-### Private Subnet
+## Private Subnet

-- Create private subnets within your VPC to host backend resources, such as RDS databases and internal services, that do not require direct internet access.
+Creating private subnets within the VPC would allow hosting backend resources such as RDS databases and internal services, which do not require direct internet access.

-- Use NAT Gateways in public subnets to allow instances in private subnets to securely access the internet for updates and patches while keeping them inaccessible from the outside world.
+- **NAT Gateways**: To enable instances in private subnets to securely access the internet for updates and patches, I would use NAT Gateways in public subnets.
+This approach keeps the backend resources secure and inaccessible from the outside world.

-### Multi-Account Strategy
+## Multi-Account Strategy

-- **Development VPC**:
+### Development VPC
-  - Isolate development environments in a separate AWS account with its own VPC.
-This ensures that development activities, such as testing new features and bug fixes, do not impact production resources.
+I would isolate development environments in a separate AWS account with its own VPC.
+This separation ensures that development activities, such as testing new features and bug fixes, do not impact production resources.

-- **Production VPC**:
+### Production VPC
-  - Use a separate AWS account for production environments.
-This strategy enhances security and provides a clear separation of duties between development and production environments.
+Using a separate AWS account for production environments enhances security and provides a clear separation of duties between development and production environments.

-  - Implement cross-account IAM roles to enable secure access management between development and production accounts, allowing for controlled access to necessary resources.
+- **Cross-Account IAM Roles**: To manage access securely between development and production accounts, I would implement cross-account IAM roles, allowing for controlled access to necessary resources.

-### Route 53 and DNS
+## Route 53 and DNS

+### Route 53
-- Use **Route 53** for domain registration and DNS management.
-This ensures that the domains are easy for humans to understand.
-Route 53 offers high availability and scalability for managing DNS records.
+**Route 53** would be my choice for domain registration and DNS management.
+This service ensures that domains are easy to understand and manage.
+Route 53 offers high availability and scalability for DNS records.

-- Configure Route 53 health checks to monitor the health of endpoints and automatically route traffic to healthy instances.
-This ensures that user requests are always directed to functioning services.
+- **Health Checks**: To maintain service reliability, I would configure Route 53 health checks to monitor endpoint health and automatically route traffic to healthy instances.
+This setup ensures that user requests are always directed to functioning services.

-## Setup Instructions
+## Instructions for Setting up Terraform

 ### Prerequisites